-$LD(s_i, s_j)$ is the maximum LD correlation of variant s_i such that $mLD(s_i, s_j) = \max{i \neq j, j \in (1,...,N)} LD(s_i, s_j)$, where $mLD(s_i, s_j) \neq mLD(s_j, s_i)$.
+$mLD(s_i, s_j)$ is the maximum LD correlation of variant $s_i$ with other variants such that $mLD(s_i, s_j) = \max{i \neq j, j \in \{1,...,N\}} LD(s_i, s_j)$ , where $mLD(s_i, s_j) \neq mLD(s_j, s_i)$ .

-Figure 2a shows a negligible difference between the naive information and information with LD consideration for NA12878 genome.
-To understand the lack of difference better, we calculate the self-information of each variant in an LD block with and without LD consideration.
-We show that highly informative variants do not exhibit any difference due to the low LD correlations (Figure 2b).
-We further show that the number of variants that have difference between information with and without LD consideration is small compared to highly informative variants having low LD correlations on average.
+Figure 2a shows a negligible difference between the naive information and information with LD consideration for the NA12878 genome.
+To understand the lack of difference better, we calculated the self-information of each variant in an LD block with and without LD consideration.
+We found that highly informative variants do not exhibit any difference due to the low LD correlations (Figure 2b).
+We further show that the number of variants with differences between information with or without LD consideration is small compared to the number of variants low LD correlations on average (SI Figure X).
+This also shows that information (h(S)) is driven by the rare variants.

-We then estimate the information when the population size is infinite [30].
-We sample fractions in the order of 10%, 20%,..., 100% individuals from the 1000 genomes phase I panel (total of 2504 individuals) and calculate the information using the sampled distribution of genotypes.
-We repeat this calculation for 100 times and calculate the mean information for each sampled fraction.
-The relationship between the inverse of the sample fraction and the information fits best to a power function with two terms ($y = ax^b + c$, R = 0.99).
-The y-intercept (c) of the curve is the extrapolation of information when the population size goes to infinity ($1/\infty = 0$, Figure 2c).
+We then estimated the information when the population size is infinite [30].
+We sampled fractions on the order of 10%, 20%,..., 100% individuals from the 1000 Genomes Phase I panel (total of 2504 individuals) and calculated the information using the sampled distribution of genotypes.
+We repeated this calculation 100 times and calculated the mean information for each sampled fraction.
+The relationship between the inverse of the sample fraction and the information fit best to a power function with two terms ( $y = ax^b + c$ , R = 0.99).
+The y-intercept of the curve is the extrapolation of information when the population size approaches infinity ( $1/\infty = 0$ , Figure 2c).
 We again found a negligible difference between the naive information and the information when the population size is infinite (Figure 2a).
-The information is also calculated by starting from a single individual and adding individuls one by one to the population (SI Figure 1).
-These individuals are simulated using the genotype frequencies in the 1000 genomes panel and the LD information from HapMap project (see SI methods).
-Both the information calculation and the KL-divergence between different size populations show that as the size of the population increases, the difference in the information decreases and eventually becomes negligible (SI Figure 1)
+We also calculated the information by starting from a single individual and adding individuals one by one to the population (SI Figure 1).
+These individuals were simulated using the genotype frequencies in the 1000 genomes panel and the LD information from the HapMap project (see SI methods).
+Both the information calculation and the KL-divergence between different-sized populations showe that as the size of the population increases, the difference in the information decreases and eventually becomes negligible (SI Figure 1)

-In summary, calculations above show that the naive information can be an accurate approximate to the private information content of an individal's genome when the individual's population is not known and the population size is bound by the number of individuals in 1000 genomes panel due to the relationship of information at $n \to \infty \ge$ naive information \ge information with LD (Figure 2a).
-That is, an adversary with no prior knowledge on the population of the sample and limited number of individuals in a known genotype panel can accurately approximate the private information in the sample.
+The calculations above show that naive information can be an accurate approximate to the private information content of an individual's genome when the individual's population is unknown and the population size is bound by the number of individuals in 1000 Genomes panel due to the relationship of information at $n \to \infty \ge$ naive information $\ge$ information with LD (Figure 2a).
+That is, an adversary with no prior knowledge of the population of the sample and limited number of individuals in a known genotype panel can accurately approximate the private information.